gyorilab/emmaa/emmaa/db/README.md

 ### Testing and debugging

-1) Set up the local small instance of the queries database
+1) Set up the local small instance of the  database.

 The easiest way to test QueryDatabaseManager code is to set up a local instance of a database.